 - Lost earning capacity,

-- Loss of bodily function, and
+- Loss of consortium,

 - Pain and suffering.